readyready15728/misc/amiga-emulation.md

 arranging icons.
 (Hint: right click with window in question focused and navigate to menu.)
 Clean Up will arrange the icons into a grid and Snapshot will "freeze" the current position of icons.
+* Screenshot directory can be changed in Advanced Setting in FS-UAE Launcher with, say, `screenshots_output_dir = ~/Pictures`.
+* `joystick_port_1 = nothing` needs to be in settings for the cursor keys to function properly.
+This is recommended to be used on a per-config basis only, not globally.
+* The default color palette in Workbench is ugly.
+On Workbench 2.1, at least, this can be changed by going into Colors under Tools and using the following
+palette: EEE, 898, 131, 282 for a nice green theme.
+Something similar can be done in 3.1 by going to Prefs and then Palette but here decimal RGB triplets are used: (238, 238, 238), (136, 153, 136), (17, 51, 17), (34, 136, 34).
+(It
+appears necessary to shut down Workbench to save these changes though I'm not sure?
+Don't want to have to experiment and set the colors up all over again.)
+* Populous appears not to cooperate well with any version of Workbench and should just be run on its own; the same may be true of other games.